Pigman1000/hmar_language_basic_words/README.md

 - [Hmar Bible Dataset](https://huggingface.co/datasets/keikanih/hmar_bible_dataset)
 - [Hmar Language Conversations](https://huggingface.co/datasets/keikanih/hmar_language_conversations)

+## Extras
+This GitHub repository shares the same structure as the huggingface dataset but includes an additional `chunks` folder, where the data is split into four segments.
+It also contains an unsorted dataset in the root folder named `data.csv`.

 ## Contact

 For inquiries or contributions, please contact Donal Muolhoi at donalmuolhoi@gmail.com.